🔬 sciClaw

 docker compose --profile gateway down

-The Docker image uses a multi-stage build (Go builder → Alpine) and ships with all baseline skills pre-installed.
+The Docker image uses a multi-stage build (Go builder → Debian slim) and ships with baseline skills plus core scientific tooling pre-installed (python3, uv, rg, magick, pandoc, quarto, docx-review, pubmed-cli, irl).